 Following Fore street, the road bends and joins Wood street.
 Now I got a bit lost about here, and tried to take a broken lift up to the walkway above called St Alphage walkway.

 There were also some steps, three flights of about eight steps each, and manageable.
 This walkway is called the St Alphage walkway and seems to have been first created in the 1960s.
 Signposting is clear, but not the distances to where you may be travelling to.
 I was heading for the London Museum, as I knew their toilet facilities were good, and the museum is also excellent from previous visits.

 Sadly, it was a Tuesday, and the Museum is currenly only open between Wednesdays and Sundays.
 Whoops.
 I did visit it three days later, more to follow on this.

-Somehow, I found myself in a large square, with the City of London school for girls, and a large church, and overlooking the Barbican centre where people were enjoying refresments in front of.
-I knew this area after having studied with the OU, it is where my wife and i both enjoyed receiving our degrees and celebrating after; plus many other family degree celebrations after.
+Somehow, I found myself in a large square, with the City of London school for girls, and a large church, and overlooking the Barbican centre where people were enjoying refresments in front of the Barbican.
+I knew this area after having studied with the OU, it is where my wife and i both enjoyed receiving our degrees and celebrating after; plus many other family degree celebrations later.